berangerthomas/StellaScript/README.md

 #### Single-speaker optimization (`--max-speakers 1`)

 1. The entire audio file is treated as a single segment, bypassing the diarization step.
-2. This large segment is then intelligently chunked into optimal fragments of 60-120 seconds.
+2. This large segment is then chunked into fragments of 60-120 seconds.
 3. Each chunk is transcribed independently, preserving context while maintaining Whisper's optimal input length.

 This approach maximizes efficiency by eliminating unnecessary speaker identification when only one speaker is present.